The Button component is used to trigger actions, submit forms, or navigate users.

 Radius

-To adjust the button’s corner radius:
+To adjust the button’s border-radius:

 1. Select the Button component.